Last Updated on September 3, 2020 by worldoftravelswithkids

-We often get asked “Where to stay with kids in Machu Picchu, Or… “What are the best family hotels in Machu Picchu?”
+We often get asked “where to stay near Machu Picchu with kids” or “what are the best family hotels in Machu Picchu”?

-Technically, this page should be titled, “Best Family Accommodation in Aguas Calientes, but given everyone calls the village of Aguas Calientes, Machu Picchu Pueblo we went with the flow.
+Technically, this page should be titled, “Best Family Accommodation in Aguas Calientes”.
+However, given everyone calls the village of Aguas Calientes, Machu Picchu Pueblo, we went with the flow.

 We have stayed in all of these places over a period of 5 years; in addition we have had friends stay in others and let us know what they thought.
 If we haven’t stayed in a place we will let you know.

-And contrary to the guidebooks – we love Aguas Calientes.
-To start with, it’s a fantastic train ride to this little village nestled at the bottom of some vertiginous verdant mountains, and there is an expectant energy about this little place.
+And contrary to the guidebooks, we love Aguas Calientes.
+It’s a fantastic train ride to this little village nestled at the bottom of some vertiginous verdant mountains and there is an expectant energy about this little place.

-When travelling for kids, we try to break things up – a train ride, then some fun… so that could be a walk around town, a soak in the Aguas Calientes hot springs or just a play in the hotel room.
+When traveling with kids, we try to break things up.
+A train ride and then some fun so that could be a walk around town, a soak in the Aguas Calientes hot springs, or just a play in the hotel room.

-The next day, getting up early to beat the crowds is recommended BUT – take that with a grain of salt for kids.
-And as backpackers we were amongst the first at the site, both hiking in via the Inca Trail and from Aguas Calientes.
-But when we were travelling with a 22 month old and 4 year old – we had a relaxed breakfast and headed up around 8am… it was still quite empty and we hadn’t got up too early to make ourselves grumpy.
+The next day, getting up early to beat the crowds is recommended BUT take that with a grain of salt for kids.
+As backpackers we were among the first at the site, both hiking in via the Inca Trail and from Aguas Calientes.
+When we were traveling with a 22-month-old and 4-year-old we had a relaxed breakfast and headed up around 8am.
+It was still quite empty and we hadn’t got up too early to make ourselves grumpy.